Piranesi's nightmare

 - 1 min read

-Piranesi's LA PRIGIONE È (NEL)LA MENTE (The Prison of the Mind) gives a graphic illustration of the lingering struggle (even in our own day!) between Enlightenment and Medieval paradigms of the architecture of the mind; of the gnawing worries and torments that magnify without respite rather than clarify; a failure to exchange grotesque figures, dark endless subterranean passages and rooms for the investigation of psychological causes; the 'inner spectator' of the world imprisoned in gloomy superstitious imagery, aptly called 'Carceri d'Invenzione'.
+Piranesi's LA PRIGIONE È (NEL)LA MENTE (The Prison of the Mind) gives the deadening struggle (even in our own day!) between Enlightenment and Medieval architectures of the mind; of the gnawing worries and torments without respite that magnify and never clarify; no exchange between grotesque figures, dark endless subterranean passages and psychological causes; the 'inner spectator' of the world imprisoned in gloomy superstitious drudgery, aptly called 'Carceri d'Invenzione'.

-Here's art presaging self-inflicted tortures that result from a willful refusal to acknowledge with Locke that "No man's knowledge here can go beyond his experience."
-I'm still amazed at how much of the world everywhere is still stuck in Piranesi's nightmare..
+Here's a willful refusal to acknowledge with Locke that "No man's knowledge here can go beyond his experience."
+I'm still amazed at how much of the world everywhere is still stuck in Piranesi's 'Prigione'..